Samarth-GitHub-07/project/README.md

-# del-demo
+# demo
-This is a demo of github class.
+This is a demo of github.

-# teacher
-apna college

-# student
+# user
 samarth patil